nicofraisse/poutine-mania/README.md

-# Poutine Mania - A Social Website to Rate & Review Poutines
+# Poutine Mania - A Social Website to Find & Review Poutines

 ## About
 A platform for poutine enthusiasts to discover, rate, and review poutines from various restaurants.